 Ingredients and Equipment Needed to Make Maggiano’s Butter Cake

 Craving a delicious meal but don’t want to spend hours in the kitchen?
-Give this simple and easy-to-follow recipe a try: Peanut Butter Pound Cake Recipe: Easy-to-Make Dessert
+Give this simple and easy-to-follow recipe a try: Portillo’s Lemon Cake Recipe

 Indulge your taste buds with a heavenly treat that will transport you to dessert heaven.
 This delectable dessert is made with only the finest ingredients, including two sticks of luscious unsalted butter at room temperature, two cups of granulated sugar, and four large eggs.
 The secret to its fluffy texture lies in the combination of three cups of all-purpose flour and one tablespoon of baking powder.
 With one cup of whole milk and two teaspoons of vanilla extract, this delightful dessert will melt in your mouth with every bite.
 To top it all off, a generous dusting of powdered sugar adds a sweet finishing touch to this divine dessert.
 You won’t be able to resist the temptation to have another slice of this scrumptious treat.